 Today I cleared some counter space (always a premium at our house) and unpacked my new mixer.
 This is the one I got:

 And this is what it looked like when I opened the box:

 Then I took everything out and set it on my newly cleared counter:

-And later, once we had eaten and cleaned up dinner, Ezra and I made cookies.
+And later, once we had eaten and cleaned up dinner, E5 and I made cookies.

 OMG, are they good.